currys-co-uk/codeceptjs-resemblehelper/README.md

 `alwaysSaveDiff`: Optional.
 When set as `true` diff image is created in every case.

 `createSubFoldersInBaseFolder`: Optional.
-When `true` is set, for every base image is created sub folder in base image.
+When `true` is set, for every base image is created sub folder in `/base` folder.
 Sub folder is named as first 50 chars of test `Scenario` title.

 ### Usage